aws/karpenter-provider-aws/designs/statefulset-disruption.md

 Once Karpenter confirms that an instance is terminated, adding this taint to the node object will allow the Attach/Detach Controller to treat the volume as not in use, preventing the 6+ minute delay.

-By modifying Karpenter to apply this taint and wait ~5 seconds until volumes are marked not in use, the following sequence will occur:
+By modifying Karpenter to apply this taint and wait until volumes are marked not in use on node object (~5 seconds), the following sequence will occur:

 ![taint_solution](https://github.com/AndrewSirenko/karpenter-provider-aws/assets/68304519/d1bc5704-7592-4aa1-a72e-83d33f824b8b)